 The method is tested with Altera design tools (Quartus), but it should be relatively easy for someone skilled in the art to use any other vendor (for example Xilinx).

-The process of integration involves adding all relevant source files, and those are:
+The process of integration involves adding all relevant source files.
+For the convenience, all files needed to synthesize a CPU are copied into the cpu/deploy/ folder.